 The controller program has 4 modes: Normal Mode, Diagnostic Mode, Changing Cartridge Mode, and Initializing Mode.
 The program is generally in Normal Mode whether the sampler is running or not.
 In the Normal Mode, the sampler may require a sample change or be ready to sample.
-Section 3.1.1 through 3.1.4 details the controller modes.
+Sections 9.2.1 through 9.2.4 detail the controller modes.

 To move from the Normal Mode to the Changing Cartridge Mode, press the Filter Readings button from the Home Screen.
 This will switch the display from the Home Screen to the Filter Readings Mode.
 After completing the standard filter change, the program will automatically return to the Normal Mode.
-For other menus, press the Menu button and navigate through the different menu options.
-Certain menu options will take the controller into Diagnostic Mode, which is programmed to time out and return to Normal Mode after 15 minutes.
+For other actions, press the Menu button and navigate through the different menu options.
+Certain menu options will take the controller into Diagnostic Mode, which is programmed to time out and return to Normal Mode after 8 hours.
 Initializing Mode is not relevant for operators and is only accessed while the controller is booting up.

-3.1.1 Normal Mode
+9.2.1 Normal Mode